 There’s a famous saying that “golf is a good walk spoiled.”
-You can hit the perfect drive off the tee, launch the perfect approach shot… then watch that “easy” putt roll right past the hole and into a sand trap.
-No clear view of the pin.
-What once looked like a sure birdie is now a double bogey.
+You can hit the perfect drive off the tee, and launch the perfect approach shot, then watch that “easy” putt roll right past the hole and into a sand trap.
+With no clear view of the pin, what once looked like a sure birdie is now a double bogey.

 Every single swing requires precise synchronization of your wrists, arms, shoulders, upper torso, hips, legs, head.
-If you’ve ever taken a lesson, or had a friend or family member provide “helpful” advice like “keep your head down!”, you know how difficult it is to maintain that coordination of moving parts every time.
+If you’ve ever taken a lesson or had a friend or family member provide “helpful” advice like “keep your head down!” you’ll know how difficult it is to maintain that coordination of moving parts every time.
 If just one part is out of sync, you’re fishing your ball out of the water.
-But when they all come together, it’s a thing of beauty and efficiency.
+However, when they all come together, it’s a thing of beauty and efficiency.

 You can say the same for supply chains.

 The Perfect Swing